 Aku: Yes, I would like to place an order for delivery...Aku...I think I'm in the computer...Yes, that's it!
 I'd like large - huh, what? ...
 Extra thick! ...
 Thirty minutes or it's free?
 Excellent!

 How about when Aku's minions try to destroy Jack?

-Round 1: A ogre like minion practically five times taller than Jack is the first to arrive.
+Round 1: Aku tells an ogre like minion even huger than he is (and about five times taller than Jack) to go destroy Jack.
+The minion roars, then - a split-cut later - is driving a little round car way too small to it out to Jack's location.
+He tears his way out of his tiny car with a shrug.
 He roars, Jack merely jumps up and slashes.
 Cue *boom* and Aku commenting on how stupid that was.

-Round 2: A giant robot begins extending a chest cannon so long it's basically no bigger than a gun barrel when it's fully extended is only less than a meter away from Jack as it fires... a pea-sized shell which just bounces off of Jack's sword.
+Round 2: A giant robot begins extending a chest cannon so long it's basically no bigger than a peashooter when it's fully extended.
+It's less than a meter away from Jack as it fires... a pea-sized shell which just bounces off of Jack's sword.
 Cue Jack staring in surprise and the giant trying to regain its former standing posture only to slip, fall and blow up.
 Aku comments on how stupid it is.
 Again.